Japan to nominate mines for UNESCO list despite South Korean protest | Business

 Japan to nominate mines for UNESCO list despite South Korean protest

 Adding to already fraught bilateral relations, South Korea's foreign ministry protested the move, saying Korean labourers were forced to work there during Japan's 1910-1945 colonisation of the Korean peninsula, including during World War Two.
-In Seoul, South Korea's Second Vice Foreign Minister Choi Jong-moon called in Japanese Ambassador Aiboshi Koichi to lodge a protest on Friday, Yonhap news agency reported.
+On Friday in Seoul, South Korea's Second Vice Foreign Minister Choi Jong-moon formally summoned Japanese Ambassador Aiboshi Koichi to lodge a protest over Tokyo's decision to go ahead while "ignoring the painful history of forced labour for Koreans," the foreign ministry said in a statement.

 Japan is set to nominate several mines for consideration as world heritage sites by UNESCO, its prime minister said on Friday, despite protests from South Korea that the move is inappropriate as forced labourers were used there in World War Two.